Charlotte Area Transit System: Origins

 Prior to 1976, public transportation in Charlotte was entirely privatized.
 Trolleys operated in the city from 1891 until 1938.
 Privately operated bus routes also ran in Charlotte until 1976.

-In 1976, the City of Charlotte began operating bus routes under the Charlotte Transit brand, which operated from 1976 until CATS' founding in 2000.
+In 1976, the City of Charlotte began operating bus routes under the Charlotte Transit brand, which operated from 1976 until CATS was founded in 2000.
 (Charlotte Transit and the Charlotte Area Transit System are not to be confused despite the similarity in name.)
 Charlotte Transit operated almost entirely local bus routes, with the exception of two express routes.
 As the Charlotte metro area's population grew rapidly, the bus service operated by Charlotte Transit proved to be inadequate.
 In 1998, a Mecklenburg County referendum was approved by citizens that enacted a 0.5% sales tax increase to improve public transportation in the area.
 The Metropolitan Transit Commission (MTC) was created as a result of the vote, leading to the consolidation of Charlotte Transit and the MTC in 2000 as the Charlotte Area Transit System, creating CATS as it is today.

-2000–2006: Early Years
+2000–2006: early years

 After the founding of CATS, more express routes were added to the edges of Mecklenburg County and local bus service was expanded, especially to the fast-growing southern areas of Charlotte.
 Some commuter/express routes were also initiated outside Mecklenburg County.
 CATS also expanded bus infrastructure throughout the area during this period.
 In 2005, CATS built three community transit bus centers to supplement the central Charlotte Transportation Center in Uptown Charlotte.
 The centers were built in SouthPark (inside the SouthPark Mall parking facility), Eastland (at the old Eastland mall), and at Rosa Parks Place in the Wilson Heights neighborhood north of Uptown.
 As a result of CATS' expansion during its early years, transit ridership in the Charlotte metropolitan area increased 55 percent, largely due to the expansion of express bus services.